IAmBaut/ImgboardTools/README.md

 ### Webms with changing aspect ratio / video size

 Generates a webm that upon playing constantly changes its size and aspect ratio, making clicking the controls impossible.
 This trick works on a lot of imageboards and certain Videoplayers (but not all of them).
-VLC seems to be too slow and will partially have a black screen while displaying the resulting webm, mpv will display them fairly well.
+VLC seems to be too slow and will partially have a black screen while displaying the resulting webm (on windows that is.
+It seems to work fine on Linux), mpv will display them fairly well.
 Some players (like for example the discord player) will have a fixed player size and "pad" the scaling video so the aspect stays the same and thus have the controls stay in one play (which destroys the effect.).

 The generation of such files is actually pretty simple, the original file is chopped into various segments with different height and width (randomly generated).
 Then these segments are concatenated.
 In the end the audio from the original file is copied to the new concatenated video.
 Thus it is mostly a matter of telling ffmpeg what values to use and how often.